Fighting acne with food:

 6% of all zinc found in our bodies is in our skin.
 Selenium is a potent antioxidant.
 It’s best to get these in food format.

-High-zinc foods include seafood, wild game, red meat, and nuts.
-High-selenium foods include nuts (Brazil nuts in particular), fish, poultry, meat, and wild game.
+High-zinc foods include seafood, wild game, red meat, nuts, seeds, and mushrooms.
+High-selenium foods include nuts (Brazil nuts in particular), fish, poultry, meat, wild game, mushrooms, whole grains, and eggs.

 Who doesn’t get acne?